ravikrc/git_priject/README.md

 driver = webdriver.Chrome(options=options, executable_path=r'\Users\ravichandrachilupuri\Downloads\chromedriver')

-After completing the steps, press run tab, which will start the scraping of data. the data will be scraped and file named with user_details will be stored in the same location where the scraping data is.(ex: user details.csv)
+After completing the steps, press run tab, it will start scraping the data. the data will be scraped and stored in a file named with user_details and that will be stored in the same location where the scraping data is done(ex: user details.csv)

 Now open the git_melbourne.ipynb, which is in same location copy and paste the file name in second line of the code:

 ex:
-# read the userdetails file
+read the userdetails file
 df = pd.read_csv('user_details.csv')

 At the end copy and paste the desired link of the user in colons, next to df1.loc and run the code: